 - Invalid Model.
 There is no relationship between the dependent variable and the set of independent variables.
 In this case, all of the regression coefficients β_i in the population model are zero.
 This is the claim for the null hypothesis in the overall model test: H0: β1 = β2 = ··· = β_k = 0. - Valid Model.
 There is a relationship between the dependent variable and the set of independent variables.
 In this case, at least one of the regression coefficients β_i in the population model is not zero.
-This is the claim for the alternative hypothesis in the overall model test: H_a: at least one β_i ≠ 0.
+This is the claim for the alternative hypothesis in the overall model test: H_a : at least one β_i ≠ 0.

 The overall model test procedure compares the means of explained and unexplained variation in the model in order to determine if the explained variation (caused by the relationship between the dependent variable and the set of independent variables) in the model is larger than the unexplained variation (represented by the error variable ε).
-If the explained variation is larger than the unexplained variation, then there is a relationship between the dependent variable and the set of independent variables, and the model is valid.
-Otherwise, there is no relationship between the dependent variable and the set of independent variables, and the model is invalid.
+If the explained variation is larger than the unexplained variation, then there is a relationship between the dependent variable and the set of independent variables, there is no relationship between the dependent variable and the set of independent variables, and the model is valid.
+Otherwise, there is no relationship between the dependent variable and the set of independent variables, and the model is valid.